StevenLiekens/BuildPackage/README.md

 To get the best results, add a customized nuspec file to each project that you will package this way.
 More information: https://docs.nuget.org/create/nuspec-reference

 # Behind the Scenes
-Upon installation, NuGet adds imports to the custom build targets in this package to your project file.
+Upon installation, NuGet adds imports for the custom build targets in this package to your project file.
 The imported targets file contain self-bootstrapping code to ensure that the `BuildPackage` target is executed when you build your project.
 It does this by extending MSBuild's `BuildDependsOn` property.

 ```xml
 <BuildDependsOn>$(BuildDependsOn);BuildPackage</BuildDependsOn>